San Diego Trivia

 There are 4,000 African-American businesses in the region.

 For years downtown San Diego was filled with a sailor’s delight — tattoo parlors, tacky gift shops, strip joints and the world’s oldest profession.
-Condo, hotel, office, retail and dining construction has practically chased them away.
+Condo, hotel, office, retail and dining construction has practically chased them all away.

 88.3 FM, Jazz, Blues